juxor/afaq/markdown/secH2.md

 them, but to attack the State as such which exists nowhere and which accordingly cannot defend itself."_ [**Op.
 Cit.**, p.
 583]

-For some reason, few Leninist quote these recommendations to the Spanish workers nor do they dwell on the reformist and bureaucratic nature of the Socialist party inspired by this advice.
+For some reason, few Leninists quote these recommendations to the Spanish workers nor do they dwell on the reformist and bureaucratic nature of the Socialist party inspired by this advice.
 As we discuss in [section H.3.10](secH3.html#sech310), the notion that voting in elections was to